dotnet/docs/docs/core/extensions/logging-providers.md

 ### Debug

-The `Debug` provider writes log output by using the <xref:System.Diagnostics.Debug?displayProperty=fullName> class, specifically through the <xref:System.Diagnostics.Debug.WriteLine%2A?displayProperty=nameWithType> method.
+The `Debug` provider writes log output by using the <xref:System.Diagnostics.Debug?displayProperty=fullName> class, specifically through the <xref:System.Diagnostics.Debug.WriteLine%2A?displayProperty=nameWithType> method and only when the debugger is attached.
 The <xref:Microsoft.Extensions.Logging.Debug.DebugLoggerProvider> creates <xref:Microsoft.Extensions.Logging.Debug.DebugLogger> instances, which are implementations of the `ILogger` interface.

 ### Event Source